MingyaoLII/MingyaoLII/readme.md

 2. Run the `.ipynb` file to reproduce our experiment results.
    1. Run [Code Architecture-Implementation](#Code-Architecture) for initialization, data visualization, models and functions implementation.
    2. Run [Code Architecture-Results](#Code-Architecture) for results reproduction.
    3. Every method is coded independently and all the outputs are attached.
-Arguments can be editted in `args={...}` in every method.
+Arguments in `args={...}`  can be edited in every method.
 You can jump to any part of interest following the [Code Architecture-Results](#Code-Architecture).

 3. **Notice**:
-   1. 16 GB GPU memory is preferred for reproducing results of complicated models based on GCN, and at least 24 GB GPU memory for complicated models on GAT.
+   1. 16 GB GPU memory is preferred for reproducing results of GCN-based models, and at least 24 GB GPU memory for GAT-based models.
 Hardwares we used include NVIDIA Tesla P100-16GB and NVIDIA GeForce RTX 3090-24GB.
    2. There is an alarm that play sounds every time a model is finished training and evaluated.
 Please disable the code [Implementation-Functions-Alarm](#Code-Architecture) if you find it disturbing.

 # Code Architecture